Management and Staff

 She is a busy mother to a 6 year old future advocate with a hearing impairment (just like her!), and 2 year twins.
 As her ‘me-time’, Bonnie is an active Girl Guides Leader, who continues to encourage girls with disability aged between 7-17 years of age to become involved in the large, supportive girls-movement.
 Bonnie loves to read (a good knuckle-chewer!), a good wine/coffee, foreign films and the great outdoors.”

-WWDA has four paid staff members including an Executive Director.
-Carolyn Frohmader and Chris Brophy are based in the national WWDA office, which is located in Hobart, Tasmania.
-Cristina Ricci is based in New South Wales and Cashelle Dunn is based in Victoria.
+WWDA has three paid staff members including an Executive Director.
+Carolyn Frohmader is based in the national WWDA office, which is located in Hobart, Tasmania.
+Cashelle Dunn and Christopher Brophy are based in Melbourne.

 Carolyn Frohmader is the Executive Director of Women With Disabilities Australia (WWDA) and has held this position for more than 17 years, working at the national and international levels to promote and protect the human rights of women and girls with disabilities.
 Under Carolyn’s leadership, WWDA has received a number of prestigious awards for its ground-breaking work including the National Human Rights Award and a number of national and state violence prevention awards.
 Carolyn also has an extensive background in women’s health, health policy, primary health care and community development.